Skip to content

 An observatory too far

-The road was not particulary busy, there was a small herd of sheep, they did not seem to mind the cars, but when I showed up on my bike, they scrambled, running across the highway.
+The road was not particularly busy, there was a small herd of sheep; they did not seem to mind the cars, but when I showed up on my bike, they scrambled, running across the highway.

 SheepOnRoad